Jrice170/Hash-Table-Data-Structure/README.md

 "CryptoLockerVirus" appears 15 times in the input code, then map["CryptoLockerVirus"] should return 15.
 An example of the behavior of this function is at the end of pa06.cpp, which expects \<sample_input.txt

+`cpp
+myhashdictionary["bigbadvirus"] = 1;

+myhashdictionary["bigbadvirus"]++;
 `

+`sh
 g++ pa08.cpp

 ./a.out <sample_input.txt
 `

+Hint: you cant just define word boundaries by spaces, because this is code.
+You will need to define word boundaries by special characters too.

 ## Assignment Notes
 You will implement a dictionary (abstract data type) using a hash table